Bathroom Renovation Permits in Vancouver, BC: When You Need One

 - List plumbing, electrical, ventilation, waterproofing, and layout changes

-- Confirm strata requirements early (forms, insurance, work hours)
+- Confirm strata requirements early, including forms, insurance, and work hours

 Step 2: Prepare Plans & Specs